 Confusional arousals are a state of confusion that is seen immediately after a person wakes up.
 Usually the person wakes up and looks around as if not sure where they are at.
 It is only observed in only in about 4% of the adult population.
 Confusional arousals are seen more among infants and children.
 An episode of Confusional arousal can last for a few seconds or even minutes.

 This is one of the commonest sleep behavior and is observed in about 17% of children.
 At only 4% prevalence rate, it is rare among adults.
 Simple episodes of sleepwalking involve sitting on the bed while more complex episodes involve actual walking as the person does other activities.
 After waking up, the person may not remember any part of the sleepwalking episode.
-In adults, sleep behaviors associated with sleepwalking are usually caused by the following factors:
+In adults, this behaviors associated with sleepwalking are usually caused by the following factors:

 - Anxiety and fatigue.